 Step 5.
 To create more single headed arrows at the bottom of the main arrow, repeat step 3.

 Step 6.
 To add text descriptions, go to Insert-->Shapes and select Text Box (first object in Basic Shapes section).

 Drop it in the worksheet where you want to insert description.
 Add the description by just clicking inside the textbox and typing whatever you want.

 You can format the content inside the textbox going to Home option as you normally format the content.

 You can format the appearance of the textbox as you want by selecting the textbox and going to Format menu option.

 Step 7.
-Copy and paste as many text boxes as you want and place them in correct positions with proper descriptions.
+Copy and paste as many text boxes as you want.
+Put them in the right positions with the right descriptions.
 Also add a textbox at the end of the main arrow and provide a description that explains the actual problem that is being analyzed.